 Two pieces of evidence.
-First, by a very large margin — perhaps 90% — students express a preference for being able to access everything on their phones.
+First, by a very large margin — perhaps 90% — students now express a preference for being able to access everything on their phones.
 And that is true even where it seems counter-intuitive.
 For example, users of Road to IELTS, which involves long and complex texts and essay writing, still prefer to work on the small screen.
-Survey after survey shows this…
+Survey after survey shows this.

 This reinforces the second piece of evidence.
 Over the last four years we have been developing and enhancing the latest HTML5 version of Study Skills Success, another program that involves working on longish academic texts.
 The technology enables the program to run on phones as well as on laptops, desktops and tablets.
 Here are four typical answers to the question, ‘What do you like about this version of Study Skills Success?’

 - ‘I think the mobile learning is a good experience for me.’